 Community-driven solutions for preventing the incidence of violence against children

 June 2016 - August 2017

-Four districts in the Northern Region of Ghana are benefiting from open discussion about child-protection issues — such as gender-based violence and child marriage.
-In fact, more than 900 students and members of approximately 20 clubs are leading peer discussions about the importance of reporting cases of discrimination, violence, abuse, neglect and exploitation, especially among girls.
-Meanwhile, more than 4,600 adults, including 115 community leaders from more than 20 communities, are involved in similar conversations.
+During this project, four districts in the Northern Region of Ghana benefited from open discussion about child-protection issues — such as gender-based violence and child marriage.
+In fact, more than 900 students and members of approximately 20 clubs led peer discussions about the importance of reporting cases of discrimination, violence, abuse, neglect and exploitation, especially among girls.
+Meanwhile, more than 4,600 adults, including 115 community leaders from more than 20 communities, were involved in similar conversations.
 As a result, child marriages are being prevented and at least one school has set up a taskforce of high-school graduates to monitor child safety.

 Promoting Maternal, Newborn, Infant and Child Sustainable Health Efforts (PROMISE)

 April 2016 - March 2020

 The $7.7-million Promoting Maternal, Newborn, Infant and Child Sustainable Health Efforts (PROMISE) initiative aims to reduce maternal and child mortality in Ghana, Malawi and Rwanda through an integrated approach focusing on health-service delivery and utilization as well as improved nutrition.
 It promotes respectful and supportive maternity care as well as mother and baby-friendly environments.
 It also fosters engagement by fathers and ensures supportive supervision for new mothers.
 The initiative is being implemented through a consortium led by the Christian Children’s Fund of Canada in partnership with ADRA Canada and Emmanuel International Canada.